-The Exchange proposes to list and trade the Shares under BZX Rule 14.11(e)(4),4 which governs the listing and trading of Commodity-Based Trust Shares on the Exchange.5 VanEck Digital Assets, LLC is the sponsor of the Trust ("Sponsor").6 The Shares will be registered with the Commission by means of the Trust's registration statement on Form S-1 (the "Registration Statement").7 A thirdparty regulated custodian will be responsible for custody of the Trust's bitcoin (the "Custodian").
-As further discussed below, the Commission has historically approved or disapproved exchange filings to list and trade series of Trust Issued Receipts, including spotbased Commodity-Based Trust Shares, on the basis of whether the listing exchange has in place a comprehensive surveillance sharing agreement with a regulated market of significant size related to the underlying commodity to be held.8 Prior orders from the Commission have pointed out that in every prior approval order for Commodity-Based Trust Shares, there has been a derivatives market that represents the regulated market of significant size, generally a Commodity
+The Exchange proposes to list and trade the Shares under BZX Rule 14.11(e)(4),4 which governs the listing and trading of Commodity-Based Trust Shares on the Exchange.5 Global X Digital Assets is the sponsor of the Trust ("Sponsor").
+The Shares will be registered with the Commission by means of the Trust's registration statement on Form S-1 (the "Registration Statement").6 A third-party U.S.-based trust company and qualified custodian will be responsible for custody of the Trust's bitcoin (the "Custodian").

+As further discussed below, the Commission has historically approved or disapproved exchange filings to list and trade series of Trust Issued Receipts, including spot-based Commodity-Based Trust Shares, on the basis of whether the listing exchange has in place a comprehensive surveillance sharing agreement with a regulated market of significant size related to the underlying commodity to be held.7 Prior orders from the Commission have pointed out that in every prior approval order for Commodity-Based Trust Shares, there has been a derivatives market that represents the regulated market of significant size, generally a Commodity Futures Trading Commission (the "CFTC") regulated futures market.8